 top of page

-The Polio Survivors Fund 2021 Implementation and Financial Report is now published, in the ‘Donate & Financials’ section of our website.
+The Polio Survivors Fund 2022 and 2021 Implementation and Financial Report is now published, in the ‘Donate & Financials’ section of our website.
 This section now also includes new information specifically for US-based donors, enabling their contributions to be tax-deductible.

 The 2021 report summarises the support to families which the Polio Survivors Fund provided in 2021, and provides an overview of the Fund’s financial situation (income and expenditures).
 At the same time, it outlines what we have learned over the past year, and where we see the Fund going in the future.